xghost123/Fhapdem/README.md

 ### Wallets having Balance

-Navigate to `Fhapedemin\python\hasBalance\` folder.
+Navigate to `Fhapedemin\hasBalance\` folder.
 There you can see all the wallets details which has amount on it.

 ### Wallets having Transaction(s)